Bring a WWII Warbird

 to Your Town and

 Get Your Hands on History

 The CAF is expanding to your town.
-Take advantage of this new program and land a premium warbird in your community.
+Learn about our program and land a premium warbird in your community.

-This year the CAF will create 3 new Units across the U.S. Several cities have been selected as possible locations due to lots of local interest.
-To help make this possible, we reserved a few premium aircraft to assign to the new Units to help them grow and prosper.
-By forming a new CAF Unit in your town, the members will enjoy a number of great benefits including the opportunity to:
+Each year the CAF will creates new Units across the U.S. By forming a new CAF Unit in your town, the members will enjoy a number of great benefits including the opportunity to:

 - Fly and maintain an authentic WWII aircraft.